clementyang24/ELK-Stack-Deployment/README.md

 - Install docker.io
 - Install python3-pip
 - Install docker module
-- Increase the amount of virtual memory and uses that additional memory
+- Increase the amount of virtual memory and uses that additional memory, by setting the vm.max_map_count to 262144.
 - Download and launch the docker elk container
 - Uses systemd to enable docker service on boot, so that docker does not require restart every time the machine restarts.